IftachSadeh/ANNZ/README.md

 # ANNZ

 ## Introduction
 ANNZ uses both regression and classification techniques for estimation of single-value photo-z (or any regression problem) solutions and PDFs.
+In addition it is suitable for classification problems, such as star/galaxy classification.

-It uses the TMVA package (http://tmva.sourceforge.net/) which is based on ROOT (https://root.cern.ch/).
+ANZZ uses the TMVA package (http://tmva.sourceforge.net/) which is based on ROOT (https://root.cern.ch/).
+The current version is completely new implementation of the original ANNZ package.

 The different configurations for regression problems (such as photometric redshift estimation) are referred to as *single regression*, *randomized regression* and *binned classification*.
-In addition, it is possible to run ANNZ in *single classification* and *randomized classification* modes, used for general classification problems (for instance, star/galaxy binnedClassification).
+In addition, it is possible to run ANNZ in *single classification* and *randomized classification* modes, used for general classification problems.

 The algorithm is described in the dedicated paper (**COMING SOON**).